mactul/powermake/documentation.md

 `target` is currently only been used to print the name of the file generated, but in the future, it might be used to generate a Makefile.

-`output_filter` is a callback that can be used to edit the output of the command before it's printed to the screen.
-Warning, the output of the command is in bytes with no encoding determined.
-Let this to `None` to just print the output of the command.

 `**kwargs` is passed to `powermake.run`